Lemon Meringue Pie Recipe

 Next Make The Luscious Lemony Filling For That Beautiful Pie Crust

-Lemon pie uses simple ingredients you probably have in your cupboard and refrigerator.
+Lemon meringue pie uses simple ingredients you probably have in your cupboard and refrigerator.
 I know you can rock this pie!
 Not one single step is difficult.

 The pie filling begins with cornstarch and sugar.
 Whisk the two together in a heavy saucepan and then add water.
 Bring the mixture to a boil, stirring constantly.
 It will develop a thick, translucent sauce-like consistency.

 Grab that bowl of slightly beaten egg yolks and bring it to the stove.
 Pour a small amount of the hot sugar mixture into the bowl of egg yolks.